December 3, 2025

 Pricing

 BILL AP & AR offers tiered pricing plans starting at $45 per user per month, with advanced features available at higher tiers.
-Custom pricing is available for larger businesses with specific requirements.
+Their AP software for large businesses requires custom pricing with specific requirements.

 Choose the best-rated AP software for small businesses

-Your accounts payable automation software should reduce or eliminate manual tasks, provide better visibility into cash flow, and ensure on-time payments without complex processes or extensive resources.
-The best solutions go beyond automation to help you optimize cash flow, reduce errors, and save time.
+The best AP automation solutions should reduce or eliminate manual tasks, provide better visibility into cash flow, and ensure on-time payments without complex processes or extensive resources.
+And that’s where Ramp wins.

 Take Sandboxx, a communication platform for military members, for example.
 The company saw significant benefits by consolidating processes across Expensify, Bill.com, and American Express into Ramp.
 By using Ramp Bill Pay as an alternative to BILL along with other Ramp products, the transition simplified Sandboxx’s AP workflows while also saving them 10 hours each month.